release-engineering/pubtools-content-gateway/docs/push_cgw.rst

 Push CGW Module
 ========================

 Content Gateway (CGW) is a library used for performing various content workflows related work.
-The ``push-cgw-metadata`` entrypoint will be utilized by users for pushing and managing the contents of products, versions and file on the content gateway server.
+The ``push-cgw-metadata`` entrypoint will be utilized by users for pushing and managing the contents of products, versions and files on the content gateway server.

 .. automodule:: pubtools._content_gateway.push_cgw
    :members: